sebastianrothbucher/mvp-o-matic/README.md

 ## What is it?

-mvp-o-matic aims at making the use of the Model-View-Presenter (MVP) the easiest and most convenient way to work.
-So writing clean, maintainable code becomes the most natural and self-evident way of work (also b/c it's the lazy option that works perfectly in brain-off-/late-night mode). mvp-o-matic uses (a simplified version of) the patterns from [vaadinator](https://github.com/akquinet/vaadinator)
+mvp-o-matic aims at making the use of the Model-View-Presenter (MVP) the easiest and most convenient way to work with [vaadin](https://vaadin.com).
+So writing clean, maintainable code becomes the most natural and self-evident way of work (also b/c it's the lazy option that works perfectly in brain-off-/late-night mode). mvp-o-matic uses (a simplified version of) the patterns from [vaadinator](https://github.com/akquinet/vaadinator).

 ## How 2 use it?